CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

 Install code on your micro-controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Connect the micro-controller to your computer using a micro-USB cable.
 The board should be visible as a USB drive on the computer.
 If it isn't, you may need to install specific drivers; consult `this page <https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html>`_ to get support.
+If you are using Windows on versions older than Win 10, try ignoring warnings such as ``Driver not installed correctly''; it may work well enough already.

 - drag and drop the .bin file obtained at the previous step on the board